eloj/rix-magic/README.md

 Curiously, `RIXLATE.EXE` is capable of reading type 2 images (planar fields).
 Verified by converting a type 4 to a type 2, which then displays correctly.

+I have not tested image widths that are not multiples of 8.
+Almost certainly any such would need the last byte of each bit-row padded to an even byte.